omni-us/jsonargparse/DOCUMENTATION.rst

     Automatic shtab support is currently experimental and subject to change.

 There are two ways to generate shell completion scripts when ``shtab`` is
-installed: via the :meth:`.ArgumentParser.get_completions_script` method or by enabling a command-line argument.
+installed: via the :meth:`.ArgumentParser.get_completion_script` method or by enabling a command-line argument.

 Programmatic generation
 ^^^^^^^^^^^^^^^^^^^^^^^

-The :meth:`.ArgumentParser.get_completions_script` method can be used to generate completion scripts programmatically.
+The :meth:`.ArgumentParser.get_completion_script` method can be used to generate completion scripts programmatically.
 The method accepts a ``completion_type`` parameter that specifies the shell.
 For shtab, use ``shtab-`` followed by the shell name (e.g., ``shtab-bash``, ``shtab-zsh``).